evil-pand4/evil-pand4/README.md

 Cybersecurity Professional | Ethical Hacker | Software Engineer | Bug Bounty Hunter
 ```

 🧠 Passionate about web application security, offensive techniques, system hardening, endpoint defense, and building secure-by-design full-stack apps.
-Constantly finding new ways to break things so I can build them better.
+Constantly finding new ways to break things so I can help software be safer and better.

 🔥 Skilled in: